djmb/web-list-watcher/README.md

 ruby lib/watch.rb &lt;config file&gt; &lt;data directory&gt;

 &lt;config file&gt; is a json file

-&lt;data directory&gt; is where the items that have already been seen are stored
+&lt;data directory&gt; is a directory where the items that have been seen will be stored

 Requirements
 ------------